-Contact Janis Cooke in mid-2014 to inquire about the program review process.
+Contact Janis Cooke in fall 2015 to inquire about the program review process.

-8. Statewide Mercury Control Program for Reservoirs
+8. Statewide Mercury Control Program

 The State and Regional Water Boards are developing a mercury TMDL to address the nearly 80 reservoirs statewide listed as impaired by mercury.
-The purpose of the TMDL is to regulate action that leads to attainment of the TMDL's fish tissue target (based on a forthcoming statewide mercury fish tissue objective), which is intended to be protective of fish-eating humans and wildlife.
+The purpose of the TMDL is to regulate action that leads to attainment of the TMDL's fish tissue target (based on the forthcoming statewide mercury fish tissue objective), which is intended to be protective of humans and wildlife fish consumers.

 The Water Boards are in the early stages of developing a Statewide Mercury Policy to control mercury in California's waters.
 The Policy would define an overall structure for adopting water quality objectives; general implementation requirements; and control plans for mercury impaired water bodies.
-The first phases of program development will include:
+Program elements include:

-- Development of water quality standards to protect people and wildlife that eat fish.
-These could include water quality objectives expressed as concentrations of mercury in the water column or in the tissues of fish; beneficial use designations; and antidegradation provisions - Establishment of a control program designed to attain the new water quality objectives in our state's mercury-impaired reservoirs.
-An associated implementation plan will likely include: - Control actions for a variety of point and nonpoint sources, such as runoff from mine sites, atmospheric deposition, and discharges from wastewater treatment plants and urban stormwater - o Changes in approaches to reservoir management that will modify water chemistry to reduce creation of the most biologically available form of mercury - o Changes in fisheries management practices to limit populations of the types of stocked fish that often have high levels of mercury in their tissues
+- Statewide water quality standards to protect people and wildlife that eat fish.
+These could include water quality objectives expressed as concentrations of mercury in the water column or in the tissues of fish; beneficial use designations; and antidegradation provisions. - New beneficial uses for Culture (CUL) and Subsistence Fishing (FISH), allowing regional boards to designate such uses for their water bodies, which would translate into lower fish tissue objectives. - A control program designed to attain the new water quality objectives in the state's mercury-impaired reservoirs.
+An associated implementation plan will likely include: - Control actions for a variety of point and nonpoint sources, such as runoff from mine sites, atmospheric deposition, and discharges from wastewater treatment plants and urban stormwater - Changes in approaches to reservoir management that will modify water chemistry to reduce creation of the most biologically available form of mercury - Changes in fisheries management practices to limit populations of the types of stocked fish that often have high levels of mercury in their tissues - A control program to achieve the objectives(s) by controlling mercury discharges and MeHg production in water bodies, applicable to all waters except reservoirs and their upstream watersheds which are included in the mercury control program for reservoirs.